martincarrera/clash-royale-api/README.md

 If you like the API, please star this repository.

-If you create an app using the API, please mention this repository.
+If you create an app using the API, please mention this repository and add it in the table below.

 If you want to contribute to the API, feel free to create a pull request.